Metal-to-insulator transition in Pt-doped TiSe$_2$ driven by emergent network of narrow transport channels

+\para{} The temperature evolution of the energy gap can also be investigated via leading-edge analysis of the ARPES data.
+To this end, we focus on Fig.~\ref{fig:ARPES}c, where we compare the leading edges of the $x=0.1$ sample and a polycrystalline gold sample at several temperatures (14\,K, 73\,K, and 103\,K).
+Comparisons at several other temperatures (28\,K, 43\,K, 54\,K, and 150\,K) have been displayed in Supplementary Fig.~5 of Supplementary Note~4.
+Collectively, these figures show that the leading edge of the EDCs of the Pt-doped sample ($x = 0.1$) is shifted towards negative energy with respect to that of gold at each measured temperature below 103\,K indicating the presence of an energy gap.
+This shift disappears for $T\ge$ 103\,K, which evidences the absence of an energy gap.

+\para{} Interestingly, ARPES data suggest that the pseudogap does not ``close,'' rather it gets ``filled-up.''
+This can be seen by tracking the peak positions of the symmetrized EDCs as a function of temperature.
+For $14\kelvin{} \le T \le 73\kelvin{}$ we find that that the energy location of the peak of each symmetrized EDC is practically the same.
+There is, however, a monotonic increase in the spectral weight at $\mu$ with increasing temperature from 14\kelvin{} onward.
+Based on this, we speculate that it is the gradual increase in spectral weight at $\mu$ with increasing temperature that plays a dominant role in the eventual disappearance of the pseudogap at higher temperatures.
+These observations are reminiscent of the temperature dependence of the pseudogap in underdoped cuprate high-temperature superconductors \cite{UCR4-MIKE-ARC, UCR5-NATCOM}.
+We, however, do not suggest that the pseudogap has the same origin in these two very different systems.

-\para{} The temperature dependent data in Fig.~\ref{fig:ARPES}b show a peak above a temperature $T^\ast\approx$ 103\,K indicating the pseudogap is temperature dependent.
-However, with increasing temperature the gap does not close, rather it gets gradually filled up.
-These findings are reminiscent of the pseudogap phase in underdoped cuprate high temperature superconductors (HTSCs) as well as in various charge density wave (CDW) systems \cite{UCR4-MIKE-ARC, UCR5-NATCOM}.
-In order to obtain $T^\ast$, we define a parameter $L(T) \equiv 1-\frac{I(T,0)}{I(T,\omega_{\text{peak}})}$, where $I(T,\omega)$ is the intensity of the symmetrized EDC at $\omega$ and $\omega_{\text{peak}}$ is the energy at the peak of the symmetrized EDC. $T^*$ is then determined by the temperature at which $L$ vanishes\cite{UCR6-ZRTE3, UCR7-RAMAN}.
-From Fig.~\ref{fig:ARPES}f, $T^*$ is estimated to be $\sim 90$\,K, which is consistent with the observation of a single peak in the symmetrized EDCs above 103\,K in Fig.~\ref{fig:ARPES}b.
+\para{} We can obtain an estimate for $T^\ast$ associated with the filling up of the pseudogap.
+To do this, we define a parameter $L(T) \equiv 1-\frac{I(T,0)}{I(T,\omega_{\text{peak}})}$, where $I(T,\omega)$ is the intensity of the symmetrized EDC at $\omega$, and $\omega_{\text{peak}}$ is the energy at the peak of the symmetrized EDC. $I(T,0)$ is the intensity at $\mu$. $T^\ast$ is then determined by the temperature at which $L$ vanishes \cite{UCR6-ZRTE3, UCR7-RAMAN}.
+From Fig.~\ref{fig:ARPES}f, $T^\ast$ is estimated to be $\sim 90\kelvin{}$, which is consistent with the observation of peaks at $\mu$ in the symmetrized EDCs for $T \ge 103\kelvin$ in Fig.~\ref{fig:ARPES}b as well as with the leading edge comparison with Au shown in Fig.~\ref{fig:ARPES}c.